ofnode/of/README.md

 Step 1: Clone
 -------------

-Run `git clone https://github.com/ofnode/of --depth 1` in a command line or download repository from the Github page by clicking on the "Download ZIP" button.
+Run `git clone https://github.com/ofnode/of --depth 1` in a command line.

-To clone examples, open a console, change directory to `of` folder and run:
+To clone examples, change directory to `of` folder and run:

 `git submodule update --init --recursive`